 The fiscal 2008 over fiscal 2007 decrease of \$38.0 million in operating income was attributable to a decline in revenues and an increase in restructuring expenses.
 The decrease in operating income was partially offset by a reduction in share-based compensation expense.
-At the segment level, the decline in operating income was driven by decreases of \$24.9 million in segment operating income in our Strategy Machine Solutions segment, and \$6.3 million in segment operating income in our Strategy Machine Solutions segment, and \$6.3 million in segment operating income in our Strategy Machine Solutions segment, and \$6.3 million in segment operating income within our Analytical Software Tools segment.
-The decrease were partially offset by a \$6.5 million increase in segment operating income within our Analytical Software Tools segment.
-The decrease in force in revenues derived from prescreening services that we provide directly to users in banking and a decline in revenues derived from the credit reporting agencies.
+At the segment level, the decline in operating income was driven by decreases of \$24.9 million in segment operating income in our Scoring Solutions segment, \$11.9 million in segment operating income in our Strategy Machine Solutions segment, and \$6.3 million in segment operating income in our Professional Services segment.
+These decreases were partially offset by a \$6.5 million increase in segment operating income within our Analytical Software Tools segment.
+The decrease in Scoring Solutions segment operating income was attributable primarily to a decline in revenues derived from prescreening services that we provide directly to users in banking and a decline in revenues derived from the credit reporting agencies.
 Revenues declined as financial institutions significantly reduced new account acquisition activities and extension of credit.
 In addition, segment income declined on higher legal expenses.
 The decrease in Strategy Machine Solutions segment operating income was attributable to a decline in revenues that was partially offset by lower operating costs.
 The decrease in operating costs was driven by lower salary and benefit costs that resulted from staff reductions, lower incentive costs and a reduction in amortization expense.
-The decrease in operating costs segment operating income was the result of higher personnel costs to support increased professional service activities, including increased use of outside staff costs.
-In our Analytic Software Tools segment operating income was due to an increase in sales of licenses for our Decision Management solutions associated with our Strategy Machine Solutions segment.
+The decrease in Professional Services segment operating income was the result of higher personnel costs to support increased professional service activities, including increased use of outside staff costs.
+In our Analytic Software Tools segment, higher segment operating income was due to an increase in sales of licenses for our Decision Management products and reduced operating costs.
+The decrease in operating costs was driven by lower salary and benefit costs, which resulted from staff reductions, and lower incentive costs.
+In addition, internal staff was re-deployed to develop Decision Management solutions associated with our Strategy Machines Solutions segment.